The misconceptions of the British 1912 ban on monoplanes.

 However, there were a couple of other methods of monoplane construction that held out the promise of certain advantages.
 The first of these was the geodetic method pioneered by Barnes Wallis at Vickers.
 This was not picked up by the Air Ministry when first put forward for specification P27/32 for a single-engined bomber in 1932.
 The Vickers tender was much more expensive than the offerings of other companies and the Air Ministry went for the stressed-skin Fairey Battle instead.
 However, the Air Ministry did sponsor the geodetic fuselage of the Vickers Type 253 biplane which helped cut the development costs of the Vickers Type 246 monoplane which ended up being adopted as the Vickers Wellesley bomber, leading to the Wellington, Warwick and Windsor bombers.

 The other method of monoplane construction was the "monospar wing" designed by Swiss-born Engineer H.J.
 Steiger.
-He had been involved in the Beardmore Inflexible project and had become convinced he could do much better.
-He designed a wing with a strong single duralumin Warren girder spar that was braced by tie rods.
+He had been involved in the Beardmore Inflexible project and had become convinced there was a better way to build a cantilever wing.
+His design had a single, strong duralumin Warren girder spar that was braced by tie rods.
 The resulting wing was covered in fabric, which might seem very old-fashioned today, but at the time its light-weight, ease of construction and low cost held out great promise.
 The Air Ministry paid for the construction of the first wing of this type, which was displayed at an exhibition in London in 1929 before going for tests by the Royal Aircraft Establishment (RAE).
 The design led to the formation of the General Aircraft Company which designed a series of small twin-engined civil aircraft in the 1930s.
 The Air Ministry would go on to pay for the building of a larger monospar wing that was fitted to an experimental Saro Cloud flying boat.
 This in turn led to the huge four-engined Saro A.33 flying boat which used a monospar wing.

 The Saro Cloud (K2681) fitted with the experimental monospar wing.
 What looks like a smaller wing lower down on the fuselage are sponsons used instead of wingtip floats.